Whinlatter: Position of summit

 Alfred Wainwright in his influential Pictorial Guide to the Lakeland Fells noted that Ordnance Survey maps of his time showed Brown How to be the summit, a statement he discussed at some length and proved to be incorrect by his own amateur surveying.
 Modern maps of the Ordnance Survey appear to have conceded the point.

 Geology

 In the summit areas of Whinlatter are rocks of the Loweswater Formation.
 This is composed of Greywacke sandstone turbidities.

 Summit

 Brown How bears a large circular hide or windshelter, whilst Whinlatter Top itself has only a modest cairn.
-The Lake District views are poor, except for the close-ups of Hopegill Head and Grisedale Pike across the pass, showing their full craggy glory on this side.
+The Lake District views are poor, except for the close-ups of Hopegill Head and Grisedale Pike across the pass.
 Through Whinlatter Pass there is also a sight of the Helvellyn range and Skiddaw group.
 This is made up for by the northward views to the Solway Firth and the Scottish mountains beyond, best viewed from the westerly peak, Brown How.